Catster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Blue Maine Coon Gained Popularity

 It is no wonder that Maine Coon cats are incredibly popular today.
-People are very attracted to their robust size, extremely calm, demeanor, and overall presence.
-The Maine Coon is an incredibly hardy cat, which means they adapt to many different types of environments.
-This helps the breed thrive and eliminate a lot of potential issues.
+People are attracted to their robust size, calm demeanor, and overall presence.
+The Maine Coon is an incredibly hardy cat, which means they adapt to many types of environments.
+This helps the breed thrive and eliminates a lot of potential issues.

 Formal Recognition of Blue Maine Coons

 Since then, the breed standards have grown tremendously, creating the overall visual of the ideal Maine Coon we know and love today.
-There are breeders all across the United States, and even in some other parts of the world now.
-They are a favorite for many reasons, and it is no wonder that these associations took an interest in this self-developed breed.
+There are breeders across the United States and even in some other parts of the world.
+They are a favorite for many reasons, and it is no wonder these associations took an interest in this self-developed breed.

 male blue tabby maine coon cat